umkoin/umkoin/doc/design/libraries.md

 ## Work in progress

-- Validation code is moving from *libumkoin_node* to *libumkoin_kernel* as part of [The libumkoinkernel Project]
+- Validation code is moving from *libbitcoin_node* to *libbitcoin_kernel* as part of [The libbitcoinkernel Project #24303](https://github.com/bitcoin/bitcoin/issues/24303)
-- Source code organization is discussed in general in [Library source code organization]
+- Source code organization is discussed in general in [Library source code organization #15732](https://github.com/bitcoin/bitcoin/issues/15732)